scharissis/cudaFlock/README.md

 - '<b>Esc</b>' exits the program

 ## Data:
-- New pictures can be placed in 'src'data'
+- New pictures (.ppm) can be placed in 'src/data'
 - New 3DS models can be placed in 'src/load3ds/models/'